rajnishganguli/DeliveryOptimization/README.md

 * In first two cases order is delivered one by one and in the last four cases order is delivered by picking both the orders together.
 * Note that
   * Whenever a order from a restaurant is picked and the preparation time pt for that order is greater than the total time taken till that point of time then after picking the order the total time has to be equal to the preparation time pt else the total time is the amount of time the rider took to reach there.
+  * The time taken in each of the six above paths can be found in the image below in sequential order:

+![image](https://github.com/rajnishganguli/DeliveryOptimization/assets/15128553/0a4d47d7-4308-4373-b5a2-ff45c8465555)

  * The optimal path would be the path that takes minimum amount of time.

-![image](https://github.com/rajnishganguli/DeliveryOptimization/assets/15128553/0a4d47d7-4308-4373-b5a2-ff45c8465555)

 ## How to run the program.
 * Run the main method inside the Main class.